top of page

 Or all of the above.

-First you'll create a beautiful unique Art Journal from sustainable materials, and during each of the following sessions you'll be guided to fill it with inspiration, ideas and ephemera.
-As a qualified Art Life Coach, inspirational teacher and fellow artist, I'll lead you through discussions and exercises based around the Wallas model of creativity to explore your particular themes and motifs, and help you discover what makes you tick as an artist.
-In the final session I'll support you to reflect on your journal so far and write your own Moonshot Plan as a foundation for the next steps in your artistic journey as you go on from this course.
+In sessions two to five you'll be guided to use the deck to fill your unique Artist Journal with inspiration, ideas and ephemera.
+A well as this, as a qualified Art Life Coach, inspirational teacher and fellow artist, I'll lead you through discussions and exercises based around the Wallas model of creativity to explore your particular themes and motifs, and help you discover what makes you tick as an artist.
+In the sixth and final session I'll support you to reflect on your journal so far and write your own Possibilities Plan as a foundation for the next steps in your artistic journey.

 Get in touch so we can start working together.